1999 World Snooker Championship: First round

 Six-time champion Steve Davis (pictured in 2008) lost a to qualifier Joe Perry and exited the tournament in the first round.

-In the first all-Asian match at the Crucible, James Wattana, a semi-finalist in 1994 and 1997, built a 54 lead against Marco Fu.
-Fu then went 87 ahead, but Wattana won three consecutive frames, making a 136 break in the process, to progress to the second round.
-Mark King had lost three first-round matches throughout the season and faced the risk of losing his spot on the top 16.
-He defeated Darren Morgan 108 to secure it.
-Mark Williams, a semi-finalist in the previous edition of the World Championship, defeated Ian McCulloch 104.
-Six-time World Champion Stephen Hendry, who had won the 1999 Irish Masters and the 1999 Scottish Open during the season, led Paul Hunter 54.
-Hunter was in front at 87, but Hendry won three consecutive frames to claim victory.
+In the first all-Asian match at the Crucible, James Wattana, a semi-finalist in 1994 and 1997, built a 5–4 lead against Marco Fu.
+Fu then went 8–7 ahead, but Wattana won three consecutive frames, making a 136 break in the process, to progress to the second round.
+Mark King, who had lost three first-round matches that season, was in danger of losing his place in the top 16.
+He defeated Darren Morgan 10–8 to secure it.
+Mark Williams, a semi-finalist the previous year, defeated McCulloch 10–4.
+Six-time World Champion Stephen Hendry, who had won the 1999 Irish Masters and the 1999 Scottish Open during the season, led Hunter 5–4.
+Hunter led 8–7, but Hendry won three consecutive frames to claim victory.
 "There were two or three qualifiers most of us wanted to avoid and Paul [Hunter] was one of them.
 This was a tough match," Hendry said.